 What is an MPO and why do we have one?

-Federal statute (23 USC §134) require a Metropolitan Planning Organization to be formed in any urbanized area with a population greater than 50,000 (US Census).
+Federal statute (23 USC §134) require a Metropolitan Planning Organization (MPO) to be formed in any urbanized area with a population greater than 50,000 (US Census).
 The purpose of the MPO is to carry out the federal transportation planning process and provide a collaborative forum to discuss transportation issues on a regional basis.

 Through the planning process, needed transportation improvements are identified and decisions on investments in the transportation are made.
 The federal planning process, broadly defined, requires MPOs to promote safe and efficient mobility that supports personal, freight, pedestrian, bicycle, and transit movement and by doing so fosters economic growth while considering resiliency and improved air quality.
 This process needs to be continuing, cooperative, and comprehensive.